Subscribe to Cruise Radio News Daily Updates.

 Guy’s Burger Joint is a lunchtime venue, although if you’d like to grab a burger for an early dinner, you could.
 The hours vary by itinerary but don’t expect it to be open too late.
 It normally closes by 6 p.m.

-The burgers are great, but should come with a warning about just how addictive they are I’m not proud to admit that during a single 7-night sailing once, I downed 11 burgers.
+The burgers are great but should come with a warning about just how addictive they are.
+I’m not proud to admit it, but during a single seven-night sailing, I once downed 11 burgers.
 Given that my unofficial calorie count puts one of these burgers at around 1,300 calories each, it’s not hard to see how I put on a few pounds during that trip.

 It can be found on: Breeze, Conquest, Dream, Ecstasy, Elation, Fantasy, Freedom, Glory, Imagination, Inspiration, Liberty, Magic, Pride, Sensation, Sunshine, Triumph, Valor, and Vista.
 And coming soon to Horizon.